maread99/beanahead/README.md

 ### Updating definitions
 The `addrx` command updates the definitions file whenever the ledger is populated with new transactions:
 - any definition for which a new transaction was generated will be updated to reflect the transaction that would immediately follow the last transaction that was added to the ledger.
 - Defintions are grouped by balance sheet account* and type of account(s) of the 'other side', for example 'Income', 'Expenses' etc. Each group is introduced with a title row.
-Within each group definitions are sorted by payee. (*The balance sheet account is assumed as the as the first "Assets" or "Liabilities" account defined in the postings.)
+Within each group definitions are sorted by payee. (*The balance sheet account is assumed as the first "Assets" or "Liabilities" account defined in the postings.)

 > :information: New definitions can be added at any time anywhwere under the line ```;; Enter definitions after this line...``` - they'll find their way to the corresponding section when the file is next updated.